hit-mse/SoftwareReuse/README.md

 2. Run "npm start" in root directory to start the application.
 3. Open http://localhost:4200 in your browser.
 (Recommended to use Chrome.)

+### Note:
+Currently the create user functionallity is not added.
+In order to log in use one of the following accounts:

+Username: testuser
+Password: test

+Username: oscar
+Password: test

 ## How to use?
 1. Provide your credentials and sign in.
 2. Search for a stock e.g GOOGL